catalyst-team/catalyst/README.md

 - Callbacks – reusable train/inference pipeline parts.
 - Training stages support.
 - Easy customization.
-- PyTorch best practices (SWA, AdamW, Ranger optimizer, OneCycleLRWithWarmup, FP16 and more).
+- PyTorch best practices (SWA, AdamW, Ranger optimizer, OneCycle, FP16 and more).

 #### Structure

-- **DL** – runner for training and inference, all of the classic machine learning and computer vision metrics and a variety of callbacks for training, validation and inference of neural networks.
+- **DL** – runner for training and inference, all of the classic ML and CV/NLP metrics and a variety of callbacks for training, validation and inference of neural networks.
 - **RL** – scalable Reinforcement Learning,